KohaILS/koha-manual-zh-cn/source/cash_management.rst

 -------------------------------------------------------------------------------

 Cash registers can be used to track transactions to a specific location in your library.
-This can be especially helpfull for detailing where cash has been taken for payments and then when this cash is subsequently removed and taken to the bank.
+This can be especially helpful for detailing where cash has been taken for payments and then when this cash is subsequently removed and taken to the bank.